lvjhn/demo-package-python/README.md

       edit `pyproject.toml` instead.

     > The file `pyproject.toml` is
-      automatically built from `pyproject.dev.toml` by adding dependencies list in `requirements.txt` before building.
+      automatically built from `pyproject.dev.toml` by adding the dependencies list in `requirements.txt` before building.

 1. Remove contents of `src/demo_package_python`